loighic/loighic.github.io/_pages/macro/pt2/inflation_1.md

 The inflation rate that is more often used by economists and the one that you are likely to see reported in the news is calculated using the Consumer Price Index (CPI).
 This method also uses index numbers, and so, once we have those numbers, the calculation is the same as it is for the GDP deflator method.
 Getting the CPI values takes more work, however.
 Let's consider a simple example.

 Imagine that the typical family's monthly expenditures in 2017, 2018, and 2019 are just what are listed in tables 1 - 3: rent for a 2-bedroom apartment, burritos, and movie tickets.
-Of course, in reality, individuals purchase many more goods and services each month, but nonetheless, the idea is that we are just focused on so called "regular" purchases.
+Of course, in reality, individuals purchase many more goods and services each month, but nonetheless, the idea is that we are just focusing on the purchases regularly made by consumers.

 <table class="styled-table">